Tumusime14/Interactive-Gallery-and-JS-challenges/README.md

 # Interactive-Gallery-and-JS-challenges

 ## Overview
-This project contains an interactive photo gallery and two JavaScript challenges along with solving two JavaScript coding challenges.
+This project contains an interactive photo gallery and two JavaScript challenges.

-This project includes two main Features:
+This project includes two challenges:

 1. Interactive Gallery: A gallery of images that reacts to mouse hover events, applying visual filters and animations.
-2. JavaScript Challengs: A JavaScript functions that transforms a string based on its length and the presence of alphanumeric characters and spaces.
+2. JavaScript Challengs: A JavaScript functions that transforms a string based on its length and the presence of alphanumeric characters and spaces and Array manipulation.

 ## FEATURES

 Interactive Gallery

 - Hover Effects: Images blur, dim, and grayscale when hovered over, while the accompanying text moves and a span element becomes visible.

 - Responsive Design: The gallery layout adapts to different screen sizes (mobile phones, tablets, and desktops).

-### String Transformation Function
+### String Transformation Function and Array Manipulation

 - Validation: it ensures the input string contains only alphanumeric characters and spaces, and its length is between 1 and 1000.
 - Transformation Rules**:
   - If the string length is divisible by 3, reverse the string.
   - If the string length is divisible by 5, convert each character to its ASCII code.
   - If the string length is divisible by 15, reverse the string and convert each character to its ASCII code.
   - If none of the above conditions are met, return `false`.

-## SETTUP AND RUNNING PROJECT.
+## SETUP AND RUNNING PROJECT.

 Prerequisites